Robert Coombe: Personal life and other activities

-Chancellor Coombe is married to Dr. Julanna Gilbert, a professor in Denver's chemistry department.
+Coombe has two children.
+He is married to Dr. Julanna Gilbert, a professor in Denver's chemistry department.
 Coombe also holds other roles in the community.
-These include: member of Higher Education Working Group of the Council on Foreign Relations, on the Committee of Accountability of the Board of the National Association of Independent Colleges and Universities, member of Rocky Mountain Regional Advisory Board of the Institute for International Education, and trustee of the Colorado Symphony Orchestra.
+These include member of the Higher Education Working Group of the Council on Foreign Relations, on the Committee of Accountability of the Board of the National Association of Independent Colleges and Universities, member of the Rocky Mountain Regional Advisory Board of the Institute for International Education, and trustee of the Colorado Symphony Orchestra.